signal18/replication-manager/README.md

 enable_root_user=true
 ```

-### Important note

-In case all slaves are down, MaxScale can still operate on the Master with the following maxscale monitoring setup :
+>In case all slaves are down, MaxScale can still operate on the Master with the following maxscale monitoring setup :
 https://github.com/mariadb-corporation/MaxScale/blob/2.1/Documentation/Monitors/MySQL-Monitor.md#failover

 ```